 - Employee- complete the reasonable accommodation request form.
 If the completion of this form is difficult, contact the Office for Accessibility and Gender Equity for a verbal request.
+This form must be submitted along with the medical provider's certification of the employee's disability.
 There are no “magic words” required to make a request but the employee must initiate the request in writing or verbally.
 Third-party requests will only be accepted when authorized by the employee/applicant in writing.
 The employee seeking an accommodation and using a third-party designee will submit in writing the contact information for the designee and sign and date the request.

 - Office for Accessibility and Gender Equity | Email: firstname.lastname@example.org | Fax: (352) 392-5268